 It was pretty funny because I have NEVER run out of gas.
 That is one of my things, to always have gas.
 If I have to choose being on time getting somewhere, or a few minutes late to stop and get gas, I will opt for a few minutes late and get gas.
 I’d rather make sure that I actually get there.
 So, when my truck stopped running, I wasn’t sure what was happening.

 We pulled over on the side of the road.
 Fortunately, we were on a straight stretch of a pretty popular road, and not a back road.
 For half a second I thought, “This is when having a husband would be nice.”
-Let’s face it, men know what to do when things like this occur.

 But, that is not the case, so I did the next best thing.
 I called a male friend.
 He was out of town, so he called a couple of friends, and one of them brought us gas.
 We were saved!